CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 **Skill:** An attribute of a character as listed on the classification line.
 The five skills are: Diplomat, Ranger, Sage, Scout, and Warrior.
 **Standard Modification:** A modifier to an influence check against a faction that is printed on the faction's card.
 Certain factions (like Dragon factions) list simple Modifications which affect an influence check the same way, but do not count as Standard Modifications as a keyword (like when interpreting _Old Prejudice_).
 **Storing Cards:** During your organization phase, taking a card from a character or company to your marshalling point pile.
 An item can normally be stored if its bearer is at a Darkhaven, but other cards require explicit instructions given on the card.
 **Strike:** The portion of an attack that affects an individual character.
 Each attack has one or more strikes, each of which an individual character must face in a strike sequence.
-If an attak has more strikes than a defending company has chracters, every character faces one strike and the excess strikes are converted to -1 modifiers.
+If an attack has more strikes than a defending company has characters, every character faces one strike and the excess strikes are converted to -1 modifiers.
 **Strike Sequence:** The time from when you declare one of your characters will resolve a strike until the strike dice roll is made and associated body checks are made.
 No actions may be declared except those that directly affect the strike as listed on [page 33]().
 Between strike sequences of an attack, players can declare more general effects (except declaring an attack and changing the current attack's number of strikes.)
 **Tapping a Card:** Moving a card 90 degrees to a sideways position.
 **Tapped:** The state of a card shown in a sideways position.
 You cannot declare an action that requires a character or other card to tap if that card is already tapped.